bhisaac/5eFP/5eFP-SRD.md

 You can equip monsters with additional gear and trinkets however you like, and you decide how much of a monster’s equipment is recoverable after the creature is slain and whether any of that equipment is still usable.
 A battered suit of armor made for a monster is rarely usable by someone else, for instance.

-If a spellcasting monster needs material components to cast its spells, assume that it has the material components it needs to cast the spells in its stat block.

 ### Bosses are Legendary Creatures

 Bosses are legendary creatures because they can do things that ordinary creatures can’t.
 They can take special actions outside their turn, and they might exert magical or mundane influence for miles around.